Thousands still without power in Scotland as Storm Eowyn clean-up continues

 “This includes the Garden’s tallest tree, the 29-metre Cedrus deodara, planted in 1859.”

-Police also said a 19-year-old man died in hospital on Saturday after his car was hit by a falling tree in Ayrshire on Friday morning.
+A 19-year-old man died after his car was struck by a falling tree in Mauchline, East Ayrshire.

 Disruption to transport is ongoing, with Network Rail Scotland saying in a statement on social media on Sunday that the storm had done “very significant damage” to the rail network.